Ahnuf-Karim-Chowdhury/Classification-of-breast-cancer-data-using-SVM/README.md

 ## Overview

 This project implements a machine learning approach to classify breast cancer data as either malignant or benign using Support Vector Machines (SVM).
-Specifically, it follows **Approach-01: Training It Newly Every Iteration**, where the model is retrained from scratch for each run, ensuring the results reflect the performance on new data splits.

 ## How It Works